Watermelon Salad is an old fashioned recipe made with fresh fruit cantaloupe, grapes, pineapple, and cheese.

-It was popular in the 1970s as a decorative and fun way to serve up watermelon at a family gathering or picnic.
+It was popular in the 1970s as a decorative and fun way to serve up watermelon at family gatherings or picnics.

-August 3rd is National Watermelon Day to celebrate this wonderful fruit every year.
+August 3rd is National Watermelon Day each year to celebrate.

-Select an attractive, blemish free (if possible) watermelon with a slightly flat bottom that will prevent it from rolling around on the table.
+Select an attractive, blemish free watermelon, if possible, with a slightly flat bottom that will prevent it from rolling around on the table.

 Wash the outside of your melon to remove any dirt or residue.

 Measure it's height with a ruler or tape measure.

 way to do this is to stand a ruler up on it's end and mark where you

 want the top of your basket to come to with toothpicks as in the above image.

 Our melon was 8" high and we marked it a 5" high.

 Then mark where you want your handle to go and the width you want it.
 We marked ours 2 inches.